 - Hand gestures and eye contact are basic precursors to language.
-Therefore, communicate with your child with hand gestures like pointing or moving your hands.
+Communicate with your child with hand gestures like pointing or moving your hands.
 This achieves two goals.
-Firstly, it helps your child communicate with you by seeing and mimicking your actions.
-Secondly, it’s a building block to language, as gestures evolve into speech.
+It helps your child communicate with you by seeing and mimicking your actions.
+It’s also a building block to language, as gestures evolve into speech.

 - Using play as social interaction is an opportunity to describe various objects and things.
 When playing with your child, make certain to make a lot of eye contact.
 In this way, your child will understand seeing what you’re attempting to communicate and convey.